kubescape/operator/README.md

     ]
 }
 ```
-We configure the Kontroller to listen to port 4002, and define the configuration in the clusterData.json file [as mentioned above](https://github.com/kubescape/kontroller#preparations).
+We configure the Operator to listen to port 4002, and define the configuration in the clusterData.json file [as mentioned above](https://github.com/kubescape/operator#preparations).
 </details>

-And also need to open the ports of the other in-cluster components, [as mentioned above](https://github.com/kubescape/kontroller#preparations).
+And also need to open the ports of the other in-cluster components, [as mentioned above](https://github.com/kubescape/operator#preparations).

-## Running Kontroller  as standalone
+## Running Operator  as standalone

-The Kontroller also supports running as a stand-alone.
+The Operator also supports running as a stand-alone.
 For this you need to define in the config file, for the relevant values that will be empty
 For example:
 <details><summary>.vscode/clusterData.json</summary>